Notice: No User Accounts Allowed

 It will plot the number of results returned by a google search when <x> is replaced by each search term.
 This means it would plot the number of results for each of "how to get better at starcraft 2", "how to get better at kissing", "how to get better at cooking" ....

-This was inspired by several XKCD comic strips like Numbers and Dangers.
+Dangers.
 Of course, the numbers don't quite match up with the comics.

 Occasionally one has to jump through a lot of hoops and do some pretty bizzare and unorthadox things when coding.
 Especially when working with multiple versions of libraries.
 At work all of our iMacs were recently upgraded to Snow Leopard and Python 2.6 and libraries isntalled (all in 64-bit).
 Its nice to upgrade . . . when it doesn't break things.
 Unfortunately during the upgrade numpy 1.4 was installed.
 Now this was only unfortunate because the super computer we also need to run on has numpy 1.3 which won't unpickle objects pickled with numpy 1.4.